Xing-CHEN18/Xing-CHEN18.github.io/_posts/2023-04-16-Project:-Introduction-of-the-forward-forward-method-by-Geoffrey-Hilton.md

 you're trying to model and once you've got a really good model, the negative data looks just like the real data so no lo longer takes place.
 But negative data doesn't have to be produced by the model.
 For example you can train it to do supervised learning by inputting both an image and the label, so now the label's part of the input not part of the output and what you're asking it to do is when I input an image with the correct label that's going to be the positive data you want to have high activity.
 You want to input an image with the incorrect label which I just put in by hand that's the incorrect as an incorrect label that's negative data now.
 It works best if you get the model to predict the label and you put in the best of the model's predictions it's not correct because then you're giving it the things it's most the mistake is most likely to make as negative data but you can put in negative data by hand and it works fine.

+18.04: **How to understand the negative data**

+right wish that there's no no good evidence of derivative information thrown back the studies these error gradients flowing backwards okay obviously the brain has top down connections if you look at the perceptual system there's a kind of forward direction that goes from the thalamus up to him for a temporal cortex where you recognize things and the thalamus is a sort of where the input comes in from the eyes and there's Connections in the backward
+Direction but the connection in the backward Direction don't look at all like what you'd need for back propagation for example in two cortical areas the connection is coming back don't go to the same cells as connections going forward come from it's not reciprocal in that sense yeah there's a loop between the cortical areas but information in one course got area goes through about six different neurons before it gets back to where it started and so it's a loop it's not uh it's not like a mirrored system okay but my question is you talk about turning the static image into a boring video that allows you to have top-down effects that's right yeah so you have to think of the being a forward Direction which is going from lower layers to higher layers and then orthogonal to that was the time dimension and so if I have a video even if it's a video of just a single thing that stays still
+I can be going up and down through the layers as I go forwards in time and that's what's allowing you to have top down effects okay I understood that yeah each layer can receive inputs from a higher layer in the previous time step exactly yeah so what a layer is doing it's receiving input from higher layers and lower layers at the previous time step and from itself at the previous time step and if you've got static input that whole process over time looks like a network settling down that's a bit more like a Baltimore machine settling down and the idea is that the time that you're using for that is the same as the time you're using for posting video and because of that if I give you fast input that's changing too fast you can never settle down to interpret it so I discovered this nice phenomenon if you take a new regularly shaped object like a potato for example a nice irregularly shaped potato and you throw it up in the air rotating slowly at one or two revolutions per second you cannot see what shape it is you just can't see the shape of it you don't have time to settle on a 3D interpretation because it's the very same time steps that you're using for posting videos you're using for settling with a static image and what I found fascinating about and maybe this is something that that is already in the literature but this idea of going up and down in the layers
+As you move through time
+but it's that's always been in recurrent
+Nets so to begin with recurrentness we just have one hidden layer so typical lstms and so on would have one hidden there and then Alex Graves the idea of having multiple hidden layers and showed that it was a winner so that idea has been around but it's always been paired with back propagation as the learning algorithm and in that case it was back propagation through time which was completely unrealistic but